ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 #### Redemption Contexts {#redemption-contexts}

-Another option to allow a large number of servers in the ecosystem, while preventing the joining of a bunch of different tokens is for the client to maintain sharded "redemption contexts", which allows the client to redeem the tokens it wishes to use in a particular context, while still allowing the client to maintain a large variety of tokens
+Another option to allow a large number of servers in the ecosystem, while preventing the joining of a number of different tokens is for the client to maintain sharded "redemption contexts", which allows the client to redeem the tokens it wishes to use in a particular context, while still allowing the client to maintain a large variety of tokens